alexch/codelikethis/public/lessons/react/what_is_react.md

 - `type` => A DOM element like `<div>`, `<form>` or `<h1>`.
 - `props` => The element properties like `id`, `class`, `placeholder`, `onChange`, or `onSubmit`.
 - `children` => Child elements to nest within the generated element.

+# Summary

+React allows you to:

+- Write JavaScript that builds HTML
+- Write functions that update the HTML when state changes
+- Delegate responsibility over the DOM to a library
+- Be confident that the desired application state will be achieved